MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/common-tasks-for-developing-form-templates-using-the-infopath-2003-object-model.md

 ---
-title: "Common Tasks for Developing Form Templates Using the InfoPath 2003 Object Model"
+title: "Common tasks for developing form templates using the InfoPath object model"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 keywords:
 - infopath 2003-compatible form templates, common tasks,form templates [InfoPath 2007], common tasks for developing 2003-compatible
 localization_priority: Normal
 ms.assetid: 578a38a9-b8d8-42e2-b98b-5e5bb85ebe05
 description: "This topic is designed to help you quickly find the answers to common questions about developing form templates with form code that works against the Microsoft.Office.Interop.InfoPath.SemiTrust assembly."
 ---

-# Common Tasks for Developing Form Templates Using the InfoPath 2003 Object Model
+# Common tasks for developing form templates using the InfoPath object model

 This topic is designed to help you quickly find the answers to common questions about developing form templates with form code that works against the **Microsoft.Office.Interop.InfoPath.SemiTrust** assembly.